codlocker/DASSH-IPFS-App/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on GitHub or contact our support team at support@undyingtotem.com.
+If you encounter any issues or have questions, please file an issue on GitHub.

 ---